Nightowl222c/SQL_for_data_analysis/README.md

-# SQ for data analysis
+# SQL for data analysis

 # Links for self study
 This document serves as support for a self-learning unit in SQL to be able to analyse data.